MichaelBoelens37/CSDS290-Homeworks/README.md

 # CSDS290-Homeworks
-This is a repo for the 6 homework assignments I had to complete for my Introduction to Computer Game Design Class:
+This is a repo for the 6 homework assignments I had to complete for my Introduction to Computer Game Design Class.
+For more in-depth explanations of each of the 6 assignments, click the respective assignment folder above.
+Here is each assignment name with an image from my work:

 HW 1: Create a Text Adventure